aeraki-mesh/lazyxds/README.md

 LazyXds enables Istio only push needed xDS to sidecars to reduce resource consumption and speed up xDS configuration propagation.

+Note: LazyXds is an experimental project, please don't use it in production.

 ## Problems to solve

 ![SotW xDS](docs/images/sotw-xds.png)